quasilyte/gdata/README.md

 # gdata

-A gamedata package that provides a convenient cross-platform for games.
+A gamedata package that provides a convenient cross-platform storage for games.

+Some examples of such gamedata that you might want to store:

+* Game settings
+* Save states
+* Replays
+* Pluging/mods metadata

 This package was made with [Ebitengine](https://github.com/hajimehoshi/ebiten/) in mind, but it should be usable with any kind of a game engine for Go.

 Platforms supported:

-* Windows
+* Windows (file system, AppData)
-* Linux
+* Linux (file system, ~/.local/share)
-* MacOS
+* MacOS (file system, ~/.local/share)
+* Android (file system, app data directory)
 * Browser/wasm (local storage)
-* Android

 This library tries to use the most conventional app data folder for every platform.